nbulian/kickstart-powered-by-smart-contracts/README.md

 Contract deployed to 0x5a0cE10C34fA2cA51E37FF382250bD85b2b2A129

 * it can take a couple or more minutes to execute.
+* remember to use the "Contract deployed" address into your .env variable called NEXT_PUBLIC_FACTORY_CONTRACT_ADDRESS

 ## Runnig our project
 In your console inside your project root folder run: